Stockholm-based architecture office OOAK designed the property for a couple living in Paris, who enjoyed travelling to Greece to windsurf.

 The house stands on a cliffside plot with panoramic views of the sea and windsurfers on the nearby Afiarti beach.

-Its position on a the jagged cliff informed a design that seeks to make optimal use of its setting without disrupting the sparse and untouched natural landscape.
+Its position on the jagged cliff informed a design that seeks to make optimal use of its setting without disrupting the sparse and untouched natural landscape.

 "The question became how to introduce a foreign object – a house – into this spectacular landscape, enhancing its qualities without altering its character," said OOAK.